Bonoolu/corpse-party-texthooker/README.md

 4.2   change the path to corpse-screenshot.sh on line 55 OR just put the file into your PATH

+5. Install the anki-addon by moving the anki-addon directory to .local/share/Anki2/addons21 or C:\Users\Administrator\AppData\Roaming\Anki2\addons21

-5. Create a keyboard shortcut in your operating system to [usr1anki.sh](https://github.com/Bonoolu/corpse-party-texthooker/blob/main/usr1anki.sh)
+6. Create a keyboard shortcut in your operating system to [usr1anki.sh](https://github.com/Bonoolu/corpse-party-texthooker/blob/main/usr1anki.sh)

 ## How to Use